ptn/draughts/README.md

 ### TODO

 1. The bot learns embarrasingly slow.
+Should add a "too many failed attempts in a row" variable so that after some time it starts exploring a different region of the board.